DamianMac/damianmac.github.io/about.md

 I’ve been made technology my career for over fifteen years.
 I’ve spent a lot of time working in web development agencies, as a Solutions Architect working in the digial media management and content delivery field, a stint in the non profit world, independent consultant and nearly 6 years as a Principal Consultant with [Readify](http://www.readify.net/).

 In 2014 I took on the role as CTO with [Octopus Deploy](http://octopusdeploy.com/) to help grow the product and the team behind it.

+By the beginning of 2016 the team had tripled in size and shipping releases regularly and I was looking for a new challenge, so took on a new role of Engineering Manager with [Tatts Group](http://www.tattsgroup.com/).

 <div style="float: right; margin: 30px; margin-top: 0;" >
 <img alt="Damian Maclennan" src="/images/bike-path.jpg" />